UMAprotocol/docs/docs/developers/deploy-an-lsp.md

 - `lspCreatorAddress:` Deployed address of the creator contract you're calling.
 This will be set based on chain ID if not specified.
 - `financialProductLibraryAddress:` Contract providing settlement payout logic.
 Required if --fpl not included.
 - `fpl`: The financial library your contract will use to calculate the payment at expiry.
 For the list of the available financial product libraries we have available, you can go [here](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries).
 - `customAncillaryData:` Custom ancillary data to be passed along with the price request.
-If not needed, this should be left as a 0-length bytes array.
+If not needed, this flag can be excluded and will be left as a 0-length bytes array.
 - `prepaidProposerReward:` Proposal reward to be forwarded to the created contract to be used to incentivize price proposals.
-- `optimisticOracleLivenessTime:` Custom liveness window for disputing optimistic oracle price proposals.
-Longer provides more security, shorter provides faster settlement.
+- `optimisticOracleLivenessTime:` Custom liveness window for disputing optimistic oracle price proposals in seconds.
+A longer liveness time provides more security, while a shorter one provides faster settlement.
+By default, this is set to 7200 seconds.
 - `optimisticOracleProposerBond:` Additional bond proposer must post with the optimistic oracle.
 A higher bond increases rewards to disputers if the price is incorrect.

 ### FPL deployment parameters